 Similarly with Spring Activation – the sooner you get on our schedule, the sooner we’ll be able to get you in.
 But we also schedule these by neighborhood.
 So don’t expect us to come out in the first day or two.
 It may be a week or two before we get enough in your area to create a route for that area of town.
 Regardless, we do try to get all of our spring activations done by May 1st.

 Q. What if you notice something wrong with my system?

-A. We will note that on your check-list if your service is in need of service, along with an accurate price quote to fix the issue.
+A. We will note that on your check-list if your system is in need of service, along with an accurate price quote to fix the issue.
 Then you can call and have us return to fix the issue, if that is your desire.